SuddenNight/SIT313---Project-1/README.md

 # SIT313---Project-1
 SIT313---Project-1

-All images belong to deakin university
+All images used in this app belong to Deakin University.
+Deakin.edu.au